JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

     ```
    {initial-collapse-state="collapsed" collapsed-title="internal fun getAllLaunches()"}

-4. Add the `clearAndCreateLaunches` function to clear the database and insert the data:
+4. Add the `clearAndCreateLaunches` function to clear the database and insert new data:

     ```kotlin
     internal class Database(databaseDriverFactory: DatabaseDriverFactory) {